sckott/FH_Cluster_Guide/manuscript/self_test.md

 {random-choice-order: false}
 ?
 Which of the following are you responsible for?

-m) Understanding basic best practices for using the cluster
+a) Understanding basic best practices for using the cluster
-m) Understanding the goals of your research
+b) Understanding the goals of your research
-m) Understanding your computational needs, or reaching out to the Scientific Computing (SciComp) Team to determine your needs
+c) Understanding your computational needs, or reaching out to the Scientific Computing (SciComp) Team to determine your needs
-C) All of the above
+D) All of the above

 {/quiz}